TheTrueBark/TyranidScreeps2.0/docs/memory.md

 Records temporary energy reservations for pickup targets.
 Each key is a resource or structure id and the value is the amount currently reserved by haulers.
+`memoryManager.cleanUpEnergyReserves` periodically removes entries when the target no longer exists or contains no energy.

 ### Runtime Settings